xtracdev/xavi/README.md

 ### Dependency management

-Dependencies are managed via [Godep](https://github.com/tools/godep) Refer to the documentation for how to manage dependencies, how to preface go commands with godep to pick up stored dependencies, etc.
+Dependencies are managed via [Godep](https://github.com/tools/godep) using golang 1.5 vendoring support.
+Refer to the documentation for how to manage dependencies, how to preface go commands with godep to pick up stored dependencies, etc.

 [This article](http://www.goinggo.net/2013/10/manage-dependencies-with-godep.html) provides a nice overview.